 The four damaging myths about employee engagement

-It probably wasn’t a major focus of your studies in business school.
-It’s may not the primary focus of your job duties.
+Employee engagement probably wasn’t a major focus of your studies in business school.
+It may not be the primary focus of your job or duties.
 It isn’t always easily quantifiable.
 But it is critical to building the reputation and industry advantage for your business.

 You might be thinking by now, “Yes!
 That is the type of employee I want!”.
 This thought is also typically followed with, “Why aren’t my employees this committed to my business?” and “What can I do to make them get there?”

 The key here is about intentionality.
 You may desire engagement, but are you actively pursuing engagement?
 Engagement must be fostered and developed at every stage and in every level of your business.
 If you aren’t being this intentional, you aren’t reaping the results.
 Worse, you may have fallen prey to one these four myths.

 , group hugs, trust falls and making people happy.
 No. Not at all.
 Employee engagement is about people being passionate and proactive in their work for your company.
 Engagement is not necessarily about making people happy.
 Engaged workers are more careful, more thoughtful and more creative, and they take more initiative.
 Yes, many people will respond as simply being happier in their role.
 However, some may become so focused and passionate that they may become more outspoken in meetings and more determined to do things a certain way.
 They have traded apathy for purpose and passion, not necessarily happiness.

 I don’t have time or resources for employee engagement.
 You do not have to pay to begin behaving in ways that increase engagement.
 Yet, the price of turnover is very costly.
 After recruiting, interviews, background checks, possible relocation and training a new employee can cost you an average of $7645 per hire, according to the National Association of Colleges and Employers.
 That is a steep price to pay for turnover.
 Certainly, you can hire someone to consult or champion engagement